AndrGrig/finProj/README.md

 5. Update SSH key of the lab in repository secrets.
 6. Run terraform.
 7. Manually update role of K8S EC2 to EMR-Role
-8. Add the floowing JSON to EMR-Role:
+8. Add the following JSON to EMR-Role:

 {
 	"Version": "2012-10-17",